Mu operator

 In computability theory, the μ-operator, minimization operator, or unbounded search operator searches for the least natural number with a given property.
 Adding the μ-operator to the primitive recursive functions makes it possible to define all computable functions.

 Definition

 Suppose that R(y, x_{1}, ..., x_{k}) is a fixed (k+1)-ary relation on the natural numbers.
 The μ-operator "μy", in either the unbounded or bounded form, is a "number theoretic function" defined from the natural numbers to the natural numbers.
-However, "μy" contains a predicate over the natural numbers, which can be thought of as a condition that evaluates to true when the predicate is satisfied and false when it is not.
+However, the definition of "μy" contains a predicate over the natural numbers, which can be thought of as a condition that evaluates to true when the predicate is satisfied and false when it is not.

 The bounded μ-operator appears earlier in Kleene (1952) Chapter IX Primitive Recursive Functions, §45 Predicates, prime factor representation as: